 As a Supervisor, you must make sure that your team understands and applies the ethical standards set out in the Code.
 You must also set a personal example of high ethical standards in your daily work.
 Be aware of placing undue pressure on staff that could lead to compromising our Code and core values.
-See the Leading with Integrity Handbook for Managers to learn how to create an open culture aligned with our core values and where employees are comfortable coming forward with their ethical questions and concerns.
+See the Leading with Integrity Handbook for Managers to learn how to create an open, values based culture where employees are comfortable coming forward with their ethical questions and concerns.